 Farmers Weekly’s International Superstars are growers from around the world who are leading the way in adopting new technology and practices to drive crop performance.

-These innovative farmers have smashed yield plateaus while improving the quality of soils, diversified to spread risk and introduced robots to improve production.
+These four innovative farmers have smashed yield plateaus while improving the quality of soils, diversified to spread risk and introduced robots to improve production.

 You can hear from our pioneers in the Farmers Weekly Theatre at Cereals on 12 and 13 June.